radareorg/radare2-book/tools/rahash2/encode.md

 ## Encryption/Decryption

-For encrypting and such check for the crypto hash plugins.
+For encrypting data and check the crypto hash plugins:

 ```
 $ rahash2 -L | grep ^c